Palit-S/YouTube_Clone_SPMedia/README.md

-This repository contains a YouTube clone project built using React.js, Material UI, and the Rapid API for fetching video data.
+This repository contains a YouTube clone project built using React.js, Material UI, and the Rapid API (for fetching video data).
 This project aims to replicate some of the core functionalities of YouTube, providing a user-friendly interface for browsing and watching videos.
 Below, you'll find an overview of the project, its functionalities, and their importance.

 **Functionalities:**